 Results and findings:

-• Fewer than 6% had a standard bone density test with dual-energy x-ray absorptiometry (DXA) in the two years before fracture.
+• Fewer than 6% had a standard bone density test with dual-energy x-ray absorptiometry (DXA) two years before fracture.

 • Two-thirds of the patients had musculoskeletal pain history.
 Nearly half had used opioids one year before their fracture.

-• The most common fractures were that of the spine, hip, and ankle.
+• The most common fractures were the spine, hip, and ankle.

 • About 92% did not claim a DXA test or osteoporosis treatment two years before their fracture.